Find sustainable manufacturers of jewellery and watches

 Making an ethical choice when buying a watch

 44% of customers in the UK thought that it was important for jewellery and watches to be made ethically.
 This statistic was revealed in a consumer retail survey.
 When buying watches, green shoppers considered numerous factors.
 These included the ethical sourcing of materials, the welfare of workers and the use of profits.
 If the proceeds from the sale of a watch go to a worthy cause, it gains in popularity.
 Eco-conscious buyers are digging deep into the story of a brand before making a purchase.
 At Bazar, brands are invited to list only ethically manufactured watches on the Bazar sustainable shopping app.
+Choose from a wide range of companies and Artisans on Bazar.

 Join the Bazar app to bring in greater sustainability into the jewellery and watch industry